Racial harassment, discrimination, and hate/bias conduct in relation to the Student Code of Conduct

 This is hate-graffiti.
 University property has been vandalized and the content of the message is racist.

-If it is determined that Sam is the responsible party, Sam could be found responsible for Misconduct Against Persons and Dangerous Activity, namely Harassment, and for Misconduct Involving Property, namely Vandalism, under the Code.
+If it is determined that Sam is the responsible party, Sam could be found responsible for Misconduct Against Persons and Dangerous Activity, namely Harassment by Provocation or Incitement, and for Misconduct Involving Property, namely Vandalism, under the Code.